...

 Suboxone High

-Do Suboxone get you high?
-When taken as prescribed and directed by a healthcare professional, Suboxone is unlikely to produce a significant euphoric high.
+Does this drug get you high?
+When taken as prescribed and directed by a healthcare professional, It is unlikely to produce a significant euphoric high.
 This is because Suboxone medication contains buprenorphine, which is a partial opioid agonist.
-It binds to opioid receptors in the brain but produces a milder effect than full opioid agonists like heroin or oxycodone.
+It connects to opioid receptors in the brain.
+However, it has a milder effect than full opioid agonists like heroin or oxycodone.

-For those who have a loved one using Suboxone, it is crucial to understand the risk of addiction and to monitor for changes or other signs of it forming.
+If you have a loved one using Suboxone, it is important to know the risk of addiction.
+You should watch for changes or signs of addiction developing.
 Some of the most common suboxone addiction signs include:

 • Hiding how much Suboxone is being used or engaging in deceptive behavior.

-• Taking Suboxone from others or seeking out a second doctor for additional prescriptions.
+• Taking this from others or seeking out a second doctor for additional prescriptions.

-• Running out of Suboxone before they should.
+• Running out of this drug before they should.

 • Taking more than they should, sometimes noting an inability to control cravings if they do not.